 This website uses cookies to help improve your user experience

-Making a general overview of data analysis, we can distinguish two major approaches — batch analytics and real-time analytics.
-Batch analytics can be applied to static data that is already generated, aggregated and stored.
-Real-time analytics handles the data that constantly updates, processing it as soon as it is available.
+Providing a general overview of data analysis, we can distinguish two major approaches — batch analytics and real-time analytics.

 Over the last years, benefits of the systems that contain many isolated elements rather than a single piece have become obvious for developers and project managers.
 It is well-known that there are two major approaches to architecture development — monolith and microservices architecture.
 In brief, the main difference between them is their management and operations agility.